Saint Stephen: Views of Stephen's speech

 There are at least five places where Stephen's retelling of the stories of Israelite history diverges from the scriptures where these stories originated; for example, Stephen says that Jacob's tomb was in Shechem, but Genesis 50:13 says Jacob's body was carried and buried in a cave in Machpelah at Hebron.
 Some theologians argue that these may not be discrepancies, but rather a condensing of historical events for people who were already familiar with them.
 That Jacob's body was carried to a final resting place in Shechem is not recorded in Genesis, though it does not exclude the possibility that his bones were transferred to Shechem for a final burial place, as was done with the bones of Jacob's son Joseph, as described in Joshua 24:32 Other scholars consider these and other discrepancies as errors.
 Still others interpret them as deliberate choices making theological points.
 Another possibility is that the discrepancies come from an ancient Jewish tradition which was not included in the scriptures or may have been popular among people of Jerusalem who were not scribes.

-Numerous parallels between the accounts of Stephen in Acts and the Jesus of the Gospels – they both perform miracles, they are both tried by the Sanhedrin, they both pray for forgiveness for their killers, for instance – have led to suspicions that the author of Acts has emphasized – in order to show the recipient that people become holy when they follow the example of Christ – or invented some (or all) of these.
+The parallels between the accounts of Stephen in Acts and the Jesus of the Gospels (see the Commentary section) have led to suspicions that the author of Acts emphasized or invented some (or all) of them as a way of demonstrating to the audience that people become holy when they follow Christ's example.

 The criticism of traditional Jewish belief and practice in Stephen's speech is very strong – when he says God does not live in a dwelling "made by human hands", referring to the Temple, he is using an expression often employed by biblical texts to describe idols.

 Some people have laid the charge of anti-Judaism against the speech, for instance the priest and scholar of comparative religion S. G. F. Brandon, who states: "The anti-Jewish polemic of this speech reflects the attitude of the author of Acts."